Armenia Fault: Description

 The Armenia Fault is part of the Romeral Fault System on the western slope of the Central Ranges of the Colombian Andes.
 The fault crosses the city of Armenia and displaces Pliocene to Pleistocene volcanic and volcano-sedimentary deposits of the Quindío Fan (Abanico del Quindío), which covers about 400 km2.
 The geometric and neotectonic features of the Montenegro and Armenia Faults are very similar.

-The fault forms well developed fault scarp as much as 50 m high, characterised by beheaded streams, ponded alluvium, aligned and offset drainages, soil and rock slides on the face of the scarp, and localised tilting of terrain.
+The fault forms well-developed fault scarp as much as 50 m high, characterised by beheaded streams, ponded alluvium, aligned and offset drainages, soil and rock slides on the face of the scarp, and localised tilting of terrain.
 The Armenia Fault deforms Quaternary volcano-sedimentary debris flow and pyroclastic flow deposits.
 The valley of the Quindío River follows the strike of the Armenia Fault.

 Activity

 The fault is considered active with Holocene tectonic movement.
 A trench opened in April 2001 near Circasia, about 20 km north of Armenia, indicating that the fault last movement is younger than 4,820 years (and probably less than 3,000 years) based on a previously dated bed of lapilli that was erupted by the Machín volcano.
-A maximum moment magnitude of 6.5 to 6.8 and recurrence interval of 1000 years is estimated for this fault, based on the length of Quaternary rupture and displacement of topographic features at the fault.
+A maximum moment magnitude of 6.5 to 6.8 and a recurrence interval of 1000 years is estimated for this fault, based on the length of Quaternary rupture and displacement of topographic features at the fault.